0xDarioSanchez/Lance/README.md

 ## Roadmap

 - [x] Develop MVP with main functionalities
+- [x] Soroban Smart Contracts for users, services, disputes and voting interactions
 - [x] Develop basic front-end to showcase user interactions
-- [x] Blend functions for deposit funds and generate yield
+- [x] Functions and test for deposit funds and withdrow earnings with Blend Capital
+- [x] Implement an on-chain reputation system based in Neural Quorum Governance
+- [x] Wallet integration with Stellar Wallet Key

 - [ ] Evaluate and implement a minimal contract balance to assure liquidity for instant user payments
-- [ ] Implement an on-chain reputation system
 - [ ] Create registry platform for user verification, offering an optional 'checked' status
 - [ ] Create a matching page where users can search and chat before before agreeing to a service
 - [ ] Implement premium client tools like talent matching, project management features, or hiring support